jconlon/Tracker/tracker/trunk/com.verticon.tracker.product.desktop.releng/readme.txt

 1. In SVN Repository View select the tracker/trunk in the context menu refactor>copyTo

-2. Select the tags branch.
+2. A CopyTo dialog will show.
+Select the tags branch in the tree.

-3. A dialog will ask what name to use.
-Use REL-desktop.beta.0.4
+3. In the lower part of the CopyTo dialog it will ask what name to use.
+Use REL-desktop.beta.0.7